cleaner-bot/website/mkdocs/legal/privacy.md

 - **Messages**: Generally messages are only kept for a minute but in special cases can be stored for up to 10 minutes. (anonymized messages may be kept for longer)

-- **Join information**: We store anonymized join information for up to 10 minutes.

-- **Error logs**: Error logs are kept for up to 2 weeks and then automatically deleted.

 ## Change and update of this privacy policy